4-H Youth Development

 4-H is open to all youth from pre-school through 12th grade.
 There are limited activities for those younger than 5th grade.
 Explore what 4-H can offer your child with our staff:

-- Ms. Barbara works with 6th grade and poultry judging, consumer judging, and forestry judging teams.
+- Ms. Barbara Larson works with 6th grade and poultry judging, consumer judging, and forestry judging teams.

-- Ms. Pam works with our Cloverbuds, those that are younger than 5th grade, 7-12th grade, and works with youth with public speaking.
+- Ms. Pam Bloch works with Cloverbuds, pre-5th grade, 5th grade, 7-12th grade, and works with youth with public speaking and horse club.
 She is our Agent in charge of 4-H.

 Give us a call at 678.377.4010.